Birding Tour Brazil: Cerrado, Amazon, and Pantanal 2018

 Featured Guide - Eduardo Ormaeche

-Head of our South/Central American office in Peru, and senior tour leader in this region.
-Since 2004 Eduardo Ormaeche has not stopped working for Birding Ecotours.
-He started guiding tours in his nati ...See guide details
+Senior Tour Leader and South American Office Manager Since 2004 Eduardo Ormaeche has not stopped working for Birding Ecotours.
+He started guiding tours in his native country of Peru and from there spr ...See guide details

 Download Tour Itinerary